-My name is Michael Iantorno and I am a student, audio producer, and game designer.
+My name is Michael Iantorno and I am a student, writer, audio producer, and game designer.

-I’ve spent the past ten years working in the Toronto media industry, including a five year stint as an audio producer at Accessible Media Inc. My work has included live, serialized, and documentary programming, with a focus on disability advocacy and social justice issues.
+Prior to arriving at Concordia, I spent ten years working in the Toronto media industry – including a five year stint as an audio producer at Accessible Media Inc. My radio work encompasses live, serialized, and documentary programming, with a focus on advocacy and social justice issues.
 My projects have been recognized by the IAAIS, RTDNA, NCRA, and New York Festivals.

-In my spare time, I tinker away at interactive media projects ranging from Super Nintendo hacks to roleplaying games.
-My work has received thousands of downloads and has been featured in festivals, books, and blogs.
-I am an advocate for open game licenses, Creative Commons resources, and game hacking as fair use/dealing.
+In my spare time, I tinker away at interactive media projects ranging from Super Nintendo hacks to roleplaying games and write blog posts and short features for a variety of platforms.
+My projects have received thousands of downloads and have been featured in festivals, books, courses, and blogs.

-I am a cat-lover, dungeon master, vegan, cartoon aficionado, retronaut, and generally okay dude.
+I am a cat-lover, dungeon master, vegan, cartoon aficionado, and generally okay dude.
 Feel free to get in touch if you want to chat me up about my work, interview me for a podcast, or berate me for not making my games quickly enough.
-You can also follow me on Twitter, where I generally post cat pictures and get really worked up about Canadian politics.
+You can also follow me on Twitter, where I generally post cat pictures and get really excited about games.